"The knife is sharpened on a stone, people are strengthened in adversity."

 Xinjiang, Hong Kong, Taiwan

-Human rights organizations have documented mass detention of Uyghurs in Xinjiang, what some call genocide.
-The crushing of Hong Kong's autonomy ended promises of "one country, two systems."
-Military pressure on Taiwan continues to escalate.
+Human rights organizations have documented mass detention of Uyghurs in Xinjiang — what the U.S. State Department and others have called genocide.
+The crushing of Hong Kong's autonomy ended commitments that were supposed to last until 2047.
+Military pressure on Taiwan has escalated steadily.

 Economic Headwinds